felixlopz/hubrise-test-task/content/apps/orderline/en/manage-orders.md

 ## Print Order

-OrderLine supports printing on any printer recognized by your web browser via the system's print dialog.
+OrderLine supports printing on any printer recognised by your web browser via the system's print dialog.

 To print an order receipt, follow these steps: